The Ultimate Guide to Independent Kids' Thrift Stores in Ottawa

 Business model As a resale store, they pay cash up front (or give store credit) for approved items in store, including clothing in sizes preemie to youth 16, books, toys, and baby gear.

 All about it This is a large U.S. corporation with franchises locally owned and operated.
 (The Winmark Corporation also owns other familiar resale stores Play It Again Sports and Plato’s Closet, which is great for pre/teens).
 I have only visited the Orleans location - it was well organized and had lots of selection (the downside is that it's a bit packed and too tight for a stroller.
-Although I didn’t find any special items that day, there was a lot of choice in every size and both my girls found tops they liked.
+There was a lot of choice in every size and both my girls found tops they liked.
 Note there are no change rooms.
 The staff were friendly and helpful.

 Thrive Select Thrift